torydebra/WifiPoints-Website/README.md

 ## Features
 * secure request with prepare statement
+* cookie usage for fast authentication
+* forms with live-checking
 * two kind of users: base and plus.
 As plus you can add your wifipoint
 * point divided by category: Bar, restaurant, fastFood...
 * you can comment every point